smartive/stencil-nextjs-example/packages/stencil-react-ssr-output-target/README.md

 # Stencil Output Targets for Next.js SSR

-This package exports `reactSSROutputTarget` which is a Stencil output target plugin used to generate server-side rendered (SSR) compatible versions of your Stencil Web Components for integration within React applications like Next.js.
-This allows you to improve initial page load performance and SEO of your React app.
+This package exports `reactSSROutputTarget`, which is a [Stencil Output Target](https://stenciljs.com/docs/output-targets) plugin.
+It wraps Stencil components within React components that can be used within the [Next.js App Router](https://nextjs.org/docs/app).
+This allows you to improve the initial page load performance and SEO of your Next.js app.

 ## Usage